 One aside concerning the surface area of the models: HP has a rule that no two models should be closer to one another than 2 millimeters.
 This makes it possible to project a “no-go” zone around all models, by giving the surface area parameter, which is two dimensional, depth: a layer of 1 millimeter thick.
-By doing that we understand that the fill rate of this printer will never be 100%: the weighted average ratio of “no-go area” volume to model volume for the sample set below is 35%, the ratio of no-go area to total bounding box is 4%.
+By doing that we understand that the fill rate of this printer will never be 100%: the weighted average ratio of “no-go area” volume to model volume for the sample set below is 35%, the ratio of no-go area to a total bounding box is 4%.
 So the maximum theoretical fill rate for this set is 96%.
 Just saying.

-This is the sample, after eliminating two outliers with extremely low or high model volume to bounding box volume ratios (MV/BBV), all sizes are in millimeters, square millimeters or cubic millimeters, as appropriate:
+This is the sample, after eliminating two outliers with extremely low or high model volume to bounding box volume ratios (MV/BBV), all sizes are in millimeters, square millimeters, or cubic millimeters, as appropriate:

 We’re left with 28 samples, with a total bounding box volume of 53 liters and a total model volume of 5,4 liters, so the weighted MV/BBV is roughly 10% (1 liter is 1 million cubic millimeters).

 The unweighted MV/BBV average is 22%.
 The sample set contains one really big model, the third from the top.
 We can use this model, which has a quite low MV/BBV of 5% to simulate nesting later on.

 I want to propose 4 subsets based on this sample: